 For additional details, download the course brochure.

 For those seeking direct feedback on the specific aims section of your draft grant proposal because you plan to submit your proposal in the next 1–2 months, the course faculty will work with you to improve this section during the workshop.
-To be a Participant with Submission, you must submit a draft of the “Specific Aims” page to [email protected] by Friday, September 20.
+To be a Participant with Submission, you must submit a draft of the “Specific Aims” page to [email protected] one week before the course.

 Online observers will gain an understanding of how to strategically approach writing their grant submissions.
 You will not gain direct feedback on a draft, but as an observer, you will learn from expert faculty and peers in the workshop, preparing you to write a grant in the future.